TheQuib/dji-obs-stream/Linux/README.md

-# DJI-OBS-Stream
+# DJI-OBS-Stream - Linux

-Nginx Server for Windows and Linux with RTMP support.
-Perfect for streaming from a DJI drone other other devices that use the RTMP protocol.
+Set up information for NGINX in Linux for RTMP streaming from a DJI drone or other devices that use the RTMP protocol.

 # Setting up:

-This contains files/tutorial to run an Nginx web server in Windows (Files) and Debian/Ubuntu Linux (tutorial).
-It hosts 2 services: HTTP on port 80 (for testing) and RTMP on port 1935 (for streaming)
+This directory contains the configuration file needed to run an Nginx web server and a tutorial (below) for downloading/compiling the server.

 ## Prerequisites